VPX-AI/Mr-Ferro/ReadMe.md

 - 🔥 Thermal Camera: A thermal camera will be included for advanced sensing capabilities.

 - 🖥️ VPX OS Compatibility: Mr Ferro BOT is designed for seamless integration with the upcoming VPX OS, providing enhanced performance and compatibility.
+VPX OS is A type Of Os Which Have AI and the os Knows About its system and Have Ability To change it or Edit Some Signals , Parts , etc If Damaged.
+Means OS Have 💯% Acess To Its Hardware

-Stay tuned for updates as we continue to enhance Mr Ferro BOT for an even more incredible user experience!
+- Stay tuned for updates as we continue to enhance Mr Ferro BOT for an even more incredible user experience!

 ## Joining 🤝
 If you'd like to contribute to Mr Ferro BOT, please follow these guidelines: